SolCrys Logo

 What this study can and cannot claim

 SolCrys (publisher of this study) is a vendor in the AEO category.
-In this dataset, SolCrys ranks 7 of 7 on cross-engine mention rate at 4.82%.
-The top-cited vendor in the dataset is Profound at 2.1% of category citations (361 citations).
-We have no commercial incentive to inflate Profound's number or deflate Wikipedia's; the methodology counts every cited URL regardless of source.
-If we wanted to bias this study to flatter SolCrys, we would not have published it — we are tied for last in our own category measurement.
+In this dataset, SolCrys ranks 11 of 17 on cross-engine mention rate at 5.8%, and its own domain is #9 in the top-10 cited list.
+The most-cited vendor blog in the dataset is Semrush at 2.4% (883 citations), with Profound a hair behind (881).
+We have no commercial incentive to inflate any competitor's number or deflate Reddit's; the methodology counts every cited URL regardless of source.
+If we wanted to bias this study to flatter SolCrys, we would not have published one where we sit in the bottom half of our own category measurement.

-This study describes citation patterns for the AEO category specifically, during a 30-day window, using a 22-prompt sample.
+This study describes citation patterns for the AEO category specifically, during a 30-day window, using a 44-prompt sample across 5 engines.
 It is sufficient to characterize the source-layer distribution AI engines pull from when answering buyer questions about AEO platforms.
-It is not sufficient to claim that the same distribution holds for unrelated categories (cybersecurity, legal tech, consumer electronics may look very different — we have parallel studies in progress), nor that it is stable across longer horizons.
+It is not sufficient to claim the same distribution holds for unrelated categories (cybersecurity, legal tech, consumer electronics may look very different — we have parallel studies in progress), nor that it is stable across longer horizons.
 Caveats are spelled out in detail later in this report.

 The top 10 cited domains